A University-wide Initiative

 With best regards,

-Henry S. Richardson, 2013 grant process facilitator and Professor, Department of Philosophy
+Henry S. Richardson, 2014 grant process facilitator and Professor, Philosophy Department

 Laura Anderko, School of Nursing and Health Studies

-Michael Kessler, Department of Government and Berkley Center for Religion, Peace, and World Affairs
+Michael Kessler, Dept. of Government and Berkley Center for Religion, Peace, and World Affairs

 Ed Soule, McDonough School of Business